 - Cook the carrots until very tender.
 They should be just about falling apart when pierced with a fork.
 This will ensure that they puree smoothly.

 - This recipe is very forgiving.
-You can make the whole recipe in a food processor, with a stand mixer or handheld mixer, or even an old-fashioned potato masher and a bowl and spoon.
+You can make the whole recipe in a food processor, with a stand or handheld mixer, or even an old-fashioned potato masher with a bowl and spoon.

 - This recipe works as either a side dish or a dessert.